Riley-Py/UWaterloo-Work/MSE 263/Module 6.md

 - Fixed costs are avoidable in long run
 	- F = 0, due to firms haivng longer time to optimize production for low volumes, so short term becomes variable in long term
 	- $C = {VC}$ as a result
 	- Exceptions:
 		- Products with large R&D
 		- Published material with large first-copy costs
+- *Isocost line* - combinations of inputs that require same total expenditure
+- Cost equation: $C = {wL} + {rK}$
+	- We get the isocost equation with fixing the costs at particular level: $\bar C = {wL} + {rK}$
+### Cost-Minimizing
+- *Lowest-isocost rule* - pick the bundle of inputs where the lowest isocost line touches the isoquant
+- *Tangency rule* - pick the bundle of inputs where the isoquant is tanget to the isocost line
+- *Last-d*